wso2/docs-choreo-dev/en/pe-docs/docs/k8s-operations/scaling/autoscale-component-replicas.md

 # Autoscale Component Replicas

-Choreo allows you to automatically scale your component replicas up or down in number based on resource consumption to ensure high availability.
+{{ product_name }} allows you to automatically scale your component replicas up or down in number based on resource consumption to ensure high availability.

 !!! info "Note"
     Autoscaling capabilities are only available in paid plans for private data plane organizations.